Asplenium platyneuron: Ecology and conservation

 Protein extracts from A. platyneuron have been shown to deter insect predation on soybeans to a significant extent, and the Missouri Botanical Garden describes it as lacking "serious insect or disease problems".
 However, a population of several hundred individuals in Florida was reported to have been almost wiped out by insect activity.
 It is susceptible to slugs.
-The black fern aphid (Idiopterus nephrelepidis) has been reported to feed on it.
+The black fern aphid (Idiopterus nephrelepidis) can feed on it.

 Sporophytes are fairly tolerant of drought, but require well-drained soils.
 The prothallia (gametophytes) of A. platyneuron can survive periods of drought for up to a month.
 There is some evidence to show that the prothallia may undergo clonal reproduction and fission, which has been induced in the laboratory through variations in light intensity.

 A variety of adaptations make A. platyneuron an aggressive colonizer, even weedy, when compared with other spleenworts, although a warming climate and an increase in second growth habitats may also have played a role in its expansion in the Great Lakes region.
 It tolerates broad variation in soil conditions, including pH, and will grow in both sun and shade.
 The starchy stipe bases provide energy for rapid growth in the spring, allowing the fronds to keep ahead of competing vegetation.
 The erect fertile fronds, unusual for Asplenium, help release spores into the wind for long-distance dispersal, while the proliferative buds allow clonal propagation in moist, fertile habitats.
 The species also carries a very low genetic load, so that viable sporophytes can develop from intragametophytic self-fertilization with 83–89% success.
 This means that new sporophytes can usually grow from the gametophyte formed from a single spore.
 This has allowed ebony spleenwort to be an early colonizer, from distant locations, of recently disturbed habitats, such as coal spoils in southern Iowa.
 The appearance of A. platyneuron in a disturbed habitat in Slovakia, 6500 km from the nearest known sites in eastern North America, is probably the result of long-distance dispersal, which may also have allowed it to colonize and naturalize in South Africa.

-While globally secure, ebony spleenwort is considered an endangered species in some of the states and provinces at the northern and western edges of its North American range.
-NatureServe considers it to be critically imperiled in Arizona and Colorado, imperiled in Nebraska, Maine, Rhode Island, and Quebec, and vulnerable in Minnesota.
+While globally secure (G5), ebony spleenwort is considered an endangered species in some of the states and provinces at the northern and western edges of its North American range.
+NatureServe considers it to be critically imperiled (S1) in Arizona and Colorado, imperiled (S2) in Nebraska, Maine, Rhode Island, and Quebec, and vulnerable (S3) in Florida and Minnesota.